 When a card property is changed (e.g. priority, color, etc.), an action will be triggered (create cards or subtasks, move the updated card; send a notification, etc.)

-With this runtime policies, you can set up a time-related rule (e.g. "when the deadline of a card is in 1 day") that will trigger an action only when the condition is fulfilled.
-This policy allows to set up a schedule and automatically create/update cards at a given time.
+With this business rules, you can set up a time-related rule (e.g. "when the deadline of a card is in 1 day").
+This rule allows to set up a schedule and automatically create/update cards at a given time.

-The runtime policies in this group are as follows:
+The Business rules in this group are as follows:

 - Recurring create cards (every day, every workday, every week/month, etc.)